Film Permits and Location Agreements

 - For detailed information on how to obtain film permits for Los Angeles Area locations, go to the Film LA website: filmla.com/for-filmmakers/student-filmmakers

-- Film LA requires that you make your application in person (bring an ID) at least 72 hours (3 work days) before you are to begin filming.
-However, it is important that you call them for a pre- consultation first.
+- Film LA requires that you make your application (bring an ID) at least 72 hours (3 work days) before you are to begin filming.
+However, you must call them for a pre-consultation first.
 Once they have processed your application, you will have to return to their offices on Sunset to pay the fees (usually $25) and pick up the permit.

 - Film LA is located at 6255 W. Sunset Blvd.
 Hollywood, CA 90028.